 7. Wonton Soup (Yun Tun Tang)

 Like other typical Asian cuisines, Chinese cuisine also has famous soupy dishes.
 The first dish I would like to introduce is this wonton soup.
-The main component of this food with “W” as the first letter is small wontons made of meat (pork), poultry (chicken), and veggies.
+The main component of this food with “W” as the first letter is small wontons made of minced meat (pork), poultry (chicken), and veggies.

 Although the appearance and fillings of wontons might resemble dumplings, their skins/doughs are much thinner and have small sizes that you can eat a whole one in one bite.

-Another allurement of this dish is its slow-cooking bond soup; it will deliver the slight sweetness and richness that can refresh your taste buds.
+The allurement of this dish is its slow-cooking bond soup; it will deliver the slight sweetness and richness that can refresh your taste buds.

 8. Soup Dumplings (Xiao Long Bao)